 - Tight-fitting, corseted bodice

-The Roaring 20s was a period of economic growth and liberation and this was reflected in the fashions of the time – full of opulence and glamour!
-Flappers were the trend setters for the generation with their iconic bobbed hair, heavily made up faces and shortened skirts.
-Despite the scandal this new wave of liberated young women created, a toned down version of their style was emulated by respectable mature women and bridal wear.
+The Roaring Twenties was a period of economic growth and liberation, and this was reflected in the fashions of the time—full of opulence and glamour.
+Flappers were the trend-setters for the generation with their iconic bobbed hair, heavily made-up faces, shortened skirts and dramatic headbands, and the release of 2013’s film adaption of F. Scott Fitzgerald’s The Great Gatsby bought ‘flapper fashion’ to the forefront.